 As a pianist, Erik Desimpelaere forms a permanent duo with his brother David Desimpelaere, double bass player.
 They play a mixture of original double bass repertoire and transcriptions.
 In 2013, they released the CD ‘Reflections on a song’ (Phaedra Classics) with Belgian repertoire for double bass and piano.
 Their second CD 'Smile' (Dynamic Records) was released in March 2018.
 Erik is also part of the Chiarina piano trio and regularly performs in various chamber music ensembles.

-Erik Desimpelaere is the conductor of the Kortrijk Symphony Orchestra and the principal conductor of the Royal Symphonic Wind Band Vooruit Harelbeke.
+Erik Desimpelaere is the principal conductor of the Royal Symphonic Wind Band Vooruit Harelbeke.
 He assisted the Dutch National Opera Academy with the productions of ‘The Mother of the Black-Winged Dreams’ (Hanna Kulenty), ‘Cendrillon’ (Jules Massenet), ‘Hänsel und Gretel' (Engelbert Humperdinck), 'The rape of Lucretia' (Benjamin Britten) and 'Cosi fan tutte' (W.A.
 Mozart).
 In 2016, he conducted the de world premiere of ‘Over’ (Rick Van Veldhuizen) at the Opera Forward Festival in the Dutch National Opera in Amsterdam.
 In 2018 he conducted two performances of Brittens chamber opera 'The Turn of the Screw'.
 In 2020 he was assistant-conductor with the Nederlandse Reisopera during the production 'Bruid te koop!'
 (B. Smetana).
 He is also the curator of the International Composition Competition Harelbeke (ICCH), a competition that encourages composers from all over the world to integrate the musical language of the 21st century into compositions for symphonic wind band.

 2011 – Prix Agniez for ‘Les cinq Motets d’Mirages’